qc-design/plaquette/docs/dev/new_backend.rst

 Furthermore, all arguments and keyword arguments passed to :class:`.Device` upon creation are later passed to the underlying backend object.
 Therefore, custom methods and properties may also be implemented in new backends that may take arguments passed at the time of creation.

-If you have any suggestions or questions related to creating new device backends, feel free to open a new GitHub issue!
+If you have any suggestions or questions related to creating new device backends, feel free to open a `new GitHub issue <https://github.com/qc-design/plaquette/issues/new/choose>`_!